JedPawlowski/requisitions-anonymization-pipeline/README.md

 This approach aligns with common GDPR and data-minimization principles.

-## Key Design Decisions
+## Key Design Principles

-- Original date columns are not shifted to avoid unrealistic timelines
-- Derived dates are generated separately to maintain logical sequencing
-- Client-specific string cleaning was intentionally removed to ensure:
+The anonymization logic follows several core principles:

+- **Realism over randomization**
+  Synthetic data preserves real-world recruitment logic (dates, workflows, dependencies).

+- **Reference-driven consistency**
+  Job attributes, grades, programmes, and salary ranges are derived from reference tables.

-  - Client neutrality
+- **Temporal integrity**
+  All generated dates follow a logical sequence and are capped at a fixed maximum date.

-  - Portfolio safety
+- **Client safety by design**
+  No client-identifying strings, values, or business logic are hardcoded.

-  - Reusability across organizations
+- **Reusability**
+  The script can be reused across multiple clients with minimal configuration changes.

 ## Known Limitations